Dieting is hard. Really hard.

 Liquid calories are extremely easy to overdose on, so you must be very cautious when choosing a drink.
 Check out this piece by WebMD illustrating the different types of drinks that have the same amount of calories as soda.

 Diet versions are not ideal either.
 They are often loaded with artificial sweeteners which gives your body a sense of reward, just as natural sugar would.
 As a result, you are more likely to continue craving sweets and other sugar-laden items.

 So what is the answer?
 It’s simple.

 Try your best to drink water.
-Water is the elixer of life, and the only beverage that your body actually needs to thrive.
+Water is the elixir of life and the only beverage that your body actually needs to thrive.

-Avoid soda and fruit juice at all cost.
+Avoid soda and fruit juice at all costs.

 And please, do not say that you do not like water.
 Your body is composed mainly of water.
 You are water.
 Give it a week, water is an acquired taste.

 Bad Eating Habit #2: Adding The Wrong Type of Fats As A Side